movietheater/movietheater/README.md

 ```

 ## Build:
-Execute the `build.bat` file to build a single executable.
-The executable will be located in the dist folder and the batch file will delete all the temp files used while building.
+Execute the `build.py` file to build a single executable.
+The executable will be located in the **dist** folder.

 ## Credits:
 * Depends on this project (https://www.omdbapi.com) for the media information